-Ecosystem-Based Fisheries Management (EBFM) requires enhancing knowledge of ecosystem functioning, therefore allowing forecasting the impact of fisheries on salient ecosystem components (Long et al., 2015) and to design future management plans and tools including Marine Protected Areas (Meyer et al., 2007) or fishing closures (Hunter et al., 2006).
-This necessitates a stepwise approach, the first tier of which, and one of the most important, is to gain fine scale knowledge on the seasonal and geographic distribution of marine organisms, in general, and fish stocks in particular (Booth, 2000).

-Scientific surveys have been implemented for decades to derive spatially and yearly resolved abundance indices of commercial fish and shellfish species (e.g. van Keeken et al., 2007).
-Surveys provide abundance indices, derived from standardized and controlled protocols, which allow for a wide spatial coverage associated with a weak selectivity (Verdoit et al., 2003).
+32 Ecosystem-Based Fisheries Management (EBFM) requires enhancing knowledge of ecosystem functioning, therefore allowing forecasting the impact of fisheries on salient 33 ecosystem components (Long et al., 2015) and to design future management plans and tools 34 including Marine Protected Areas (Meyer et al., 2007) or fishing closures (Hunter et al., 35 2006).
+This necessitates a stepwise approach, the first tier of which, and one of the most 36 37 important, is to gain fine scale knowledge on the seasonal and geographic distribution of marine organisms, in general, and fish stocks in particular (Booth, 2000).
+38 Scientific surveys have been implemented for decades to derive spatially- and yearly-resolved 39 40 abundance indices of commercial fish and shellfish species (e.g. van Keeken et al., 2007).
+Surveys provide abundance indices, derived from standardized and controlled protocols, 41 which allow for a wide spatial coverage associated with a weak selectivity (Verdoit et al., 42 43 2003).
 Survey data, however, are costly to obtain and therefore rarely provide for adequate seasonal coverage of the resource distribution.
-In contrast, information derived from commercial fisheries is generally available all year through.
-Consequently, the catch per unit of effort (CPUE), the most common and easily collected fisherydependent index of abundance (Maunder and Punt, 2004), has the potential to reflect fish distributions.
-However, commercial CPUEs can generally not be used directly as abundance indicators.
-This is because fishers target rather than sample fish densities, and continuously adapt their activities to prevailing conditions, through technological development and tactical adaptations (Marchal et al., 2006), including discarding practices on which information is often limited (Rijnsdorp et al., 2007).
+In contrast, information derived from 44 45 commercial fisheries are generally available all year through.
+Consequently, the catch per unit of effort (CPUE), the most common and easily collected fishery-dependent index of 46 abundance (Maunder and Punt, 2004), has the potential to reflect fish distributions.
+However, 47 48 commercial CPUEs can generally not be used directly as abundance indicators.
+This is because fishers target rather than sample fish densities, and continuously adapt their activities 49 to prevailing conditions, through technological development and tactical adaptations (Marchal 50 et al., 2006), including discarding practices on which information is often limited (Rijnsdorp 51 et al., 2007).
+52 53 A major challenge for fisheries scientists is then to reconcile fisheries-independent and - and spatial dynamics of commercial marine species.
+Kristensen et al. (2014) have reconstructed spatial and seasonal cohorts of cod (Gadus morhua) in Skagerrak by kriging, in both time and space, data provided by survey and also by fisheries subject to a survey-like sampling protocol.
+To our best knowledge, however, no method has yet been developed to estimate spatio-temporal distributions of fish at high resolution, by combining survey and true commercial fisheries data.